rsedxcftvgyhbujnkiqwe/HammerPlusPlus-Linux/README.md

 ## Step 5: Compiling maps
 I was unable to get compilepal to work.
 Therefore, we will use the traditional tools.
 If you intend to have hammer automatically do these steps, make sure you follow the order at the end of this section, or it will not work.

-The following steps all assume you are in the expert window of the run map menu
+**The following steps all assume you are in the expert window of the run map menu.
+Access this by pressing F9 and clicking "Expert" at the botom.
+You can either edit the default or many a new one, I edit the default config for my example.**
 ### Compiling
 Compiling works just fine since hammer is being run in a proton environment.
 You can just compile maps the good old fashioned way with your F9 menu, and you can even use the custom build programs of your choosing (they can be set in the [config file](#hammerplusplus_gameconfigtxt) or by manually editing the run steps).
 ### Packing